Looking at Our Industry with Different Eyes

 The model for my gift business is an e-commerce sales funnel with gifts and gift baskets as the product.

-I‘ve been told that we should have more photos of people’s designs.
+Many of those who visit and participate in the gift basket facebook groups are only interested in showing off what they have created.
+When I was publishing a digital magazine for the industry, I was told that we should have more photos of people’s designs.
 Why?
 To give you ideas?
 You can find ideas by simply trolling other websites and seeing what they are producing and hopefully selling — not to copy but to get your imagination moving.

 If you look back through old issues of both of the former magazines — Rave Reviews and Gift Basket Review — you’ll find page after page of photos of gorgeous designs.
 More designs than articles.
 More design related articles than making a business profitable ones.

 But if you look at them closely, although there are exceptions, most are not ones that you would sell.
 Compare these designs with those found on the top-selling gift basket sites on the web, and you’ll discover that they look very different